The Impact of the COVID-19 Supply Chain Disruption

 By April 2020, many intranational COVID-19 lockdowns were eased, going back into place only at the onset of new outbreaks.
 However, border controls have still limited transportation and travel to some regions, creating impediments for international trade and transportation.
 This was an area that really kept our teams up at night.
 Considering that more than half of survey respondents (59%) reported a moderate or significant negative impact from these travel restrictions, our team was not alone.

-Logistics issues related to quality, payment terms and air cargo capacity became major obstacles when attaining PPE, most of which was located overseas, and other components.
+Logistics issues related to quality, payment terms and air cargo capacity became major obstacles when attaining personal protective equipment (PPE), most of which was located overseas, and other components.
 Pre-pandemic, around 40% of annual global air cargo (approximately 700,000 tonnes per week) was transported in the belly of passenger aircraft.
 This method of transport is crucial for global supply chain management — everything from semi-finished assemblies to finished products are transported using these aircraft.

 More than two years after airlines first reduced or canceled their international flight schedules, capacity has yet to return to pre-COVID normal.
 According to the airline data tracker OAG, April 2022's global passenger airline capacity is still down 22% compared with April 2019, while passenger belly cargo is growing year-over-year, but it is still constrained by almost 6% compared to February 2019.